It’s hard not to be repetitive when you blog as much as I do.

 So the simple answer is to stop ignoring the answers right in front of your face.

-But everyone’s using Google.
+But remember this: everyone’s using Google.

 If you stick to only Google’s tools, you’ll miss out on more long-tail keyword opportunities.

 The more keyword research you perform, the more long-tail keywords just naturally pop up.
+After you find a keyword that suits you, such as “how create wordpress plugin,” click on it to dive deeper:

 This type of data analysis is invaluable!